Our firstborn was 6 months old when we made our first 12-hour road trip.

 - Bring coloring books (these are great for toddlers and younger children (these are great for toddlers and younger children) and books

-The Number One Most Important Tip For Driving With Kids, Either During the Day or Overnight:
+The Number One Most Important Tip For Road Tripping With Kids, Either During the Day or Overnight:

 Let me tell you.
-The worst possible scenario when traveling with children is for them to throw-up in your vehicle.
+The worst possible scenario when traveling with a little one is for them to throw-up in your vehicle.
 I’ll spare you the rest of the details, but IT WAS TERRIBLE.

-I hope this gives you a bit of an idea of whether you should drive overnight or during the day with your children.
+I hope this gives you a bit of an idea of whether you should drive overnight or during the day with your children with tips for each way.
 Happy traveling!

 The ladies of the Babywise Friendly Blogging Network are all blogging today on different topics of travel!
 Check out each post via the link below.